FabricioHiury/login-auth_nestjs/README.md

 - User registration and authentication
 - Route protection using JWT
-- PostgreSQL integration with TypeORM
+- PostgreSQL integration with Prisma
 - Modular structure with NestJS

 ## 🛠️ Technologies